omni-us/jsonargparse/README.rst

 - Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, ...).

+- Two mechanisms to define parsers in a modular way: parsers as arguments and sub-commands.

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are: